Wednesday’s Woman: St. Melania the Elder

 The Basics: Born 341 or 342 in Spain; died circa 439 in what is now Israel; canonized pre-congregation; feast day, June 8.
 Mother, widow, desert mother.

 The Story: Melania’s story is complicated.
 She lost her husband and two sons when she was in her early twenties and living in Rome and its environs.
 It was after these deaths that she converted to Christianity.
 A few years later, she named a guardian for her remaining son, who was about ten at the time, and left for Alexandria, where she joined a group of ascetics.
 Her activities there included the foundation of a monastery.
 A dispute arose within her community; Rufinus, who had become her spiritual director, was condemned for the heretical statements in the writings of one of his teachers.
-Melania herself was not condemned, but her reputation was somewhat tainted by her association with Rufinus.
+Melania herself was not condemned, but her reputation was somewhat tainted by her association withsaints_melaniatheelder_wikimedia20150217 Rufinus.

 She returned to Rome about 390, concerned about family issues and the split in the desert community.
 While in Rome, her spirituality, characterized by hospitality and a love of learning, deeply influenced her granddaughter.
 The granddaughter, also named Melania, would go on to be regarded as one of the greatest religious philanthropists of all time.
 (The two are called Melania the Elder and Melania the Younger to distinguish between the two, not because of any religious title the grandmother held.)
 Melania eventually returned to the Middle East, stopping to meet with St. Augustine of Hippo in what today is Algeria.